-The State of Georgia's Environmental Protection Division requires that Georgia Water Well Drillers and Water Well Contractors to be licensed and obtain a bond.
+The State of Georgia's Environmental Protection Division requires that Georgia Water Well Drillers and Water Well Contractors to be licensed and obtain a surety bond.
 Water well drillers and contractors dig, drive, bore or drill into the ground to access ground water so that water can be pumped out.
-Georgia's Water Well Standards Act of 1985 (12-5-120 thru 138) specify water well standards for pre-drilling, the construction, operation and maintenance of a well and in the end, the plugging of the well.
-The Act also set the standards for the licensing of water well drillers and pump installers as well such things as penalties and fines and collection of fees.
+Georgia's Water Well Standards Act of 1985 (12-5-120 thru 138) specifies water well standards for pre-drilling, the construction, operation and maintenance of a well, and in the end, the plugging of the well.
+The Act also sets the standards for the licensing of water well drillers and pump installers as well as penalties, fines and collection of fees.

 Upon completion of the exam, driller/contractor applicants can apply for a license.
 The application packet is available from the Georgia Department of Natural Resources, Environmental Protection Division.
 Applicants must complete the application, the Affidavit of Applicant and pay the application fee.

-The application includes describing the applicants drilling experience, any qualifications or honors, memberships in technical or trade associations.
-The Affidavit of Applicant includes the specific drilling method(s) that will be used such as: cable tool drilling in unconsolidated material, mud rotary drilling in rock, air rotary drilling in rock, jetting and drilling wells in unconsolidated material, and more.
+The application includes describing the applicant's drilling experience, any qualifications or honors, and memberships in technical or trade associations.
+The Affidavit of Applicant includes the specific drilling methods that will be used, including cable tool drilling in unconsolidated material, mud rotary drilling in rock, air rotary drilling in rock, and jetting and drilling wells in unconsolidated material.

 Applicants will need to obtain a $30,000 performance bond.
 The performance bond ensures that the applicant will perform all duties and comply with the procedures required in the Act.